Silas Soule: Remembrance

 Soule was first buried at Denver City Cemetery (now the location of Cheesman Park).
 A large memorial stone was erected above his grave.
 The cemetery later closed and many bodies, including Soule's, were transferred to Riverside Cemetery in Denver.
 Soule was translated to the Grand Army of the Republic portion of Riverside in May 1886, where he is still buried.
 Soule's large memorial stone was not moved with his remains, and he now has a standard soldier's gravestone.
-His widow Hersa, who died in 1879, is buried in a different section at Riverside Cemetery.

 Recognition in Congress

 On October 6, 1998, Senator Ben Nighthorse Campbell of Colorado spoke in the United States Senate about the Sand Creek Massacre National Historic Site Study Act of 1998, specifically honoring Silas Soule, with these remarks: